Our team’s top tips for charging on the public network

 Ellie Caldwell, Data Analyst at Octopus Electric Vehicles

 Car use: I use my electric car to commute to and from the office each day.
 It’s a 30-mile commute each way from my place in Hampshire to the office.

 Living situation: I live in a flat so it’s not possible to install a home charge point at my place.

 How Ellie charges: I park my car at the train station close to the office twice a week, leaving it on the slow charger during office hours.
-I'm fairly fortunate in that there are quite a few free chargers in car parks near me and in places I'm travelling to, like shops or shopping centres.
+I'm fairly fortunate in that there are quite a few free public chargers in car parks near me and in places I'm travelling to, like shops or shopping centres.
 I have to still pay for parking, but I can make use of the free EV chargers.
 It sometimes means I have to walk a little further, but I get free miles in my car so it’s totally worth it!

 Monthly cost of charging: £35 a month - not bad when you consider I drive 10k miles a year!